 Let us understand how cloud ERP can add value to your business lifecycle:

 Costs: Instead of demanding hefty upfront costs, cloud-enabled ERP implementations are based on a subscription model, which includes the cost for hosting and support.
 Thus, the costs allied to implementation go down when compared to conventional up gradation.
-Cloud Hosting service providers manage and maintain a data center facility that supports adjustment in subscription with respect to changing organizational needs.
+Cloud Hosting service providers manage and maintain a data center migration facility that supports adjustment in subscription with respect to changing organizational needs.
 By moving ERP to Cloud, businesses can handle intricate software and hardware management activities – right from software patching to upgrades and system backup to system monitoring.

 Transferring all such responsibilities to a cloud service provider enables them to shrink the size of their IT support and free up their resources to focus on their important business aspects.